-Entire course is designed with the busy professionals in mind and the videos were created to make your online learning experience fruitful and easy.
-It is a project based training.
+The entire course is designed with busy professionals in mind, and the videos were created to make your online learning experience fruitful and easy.
+It is project-based training.

-Asynchronous programming with async/await keywords, modern real world solution
+Asynchronous programming with async/await keywords, a modern real-world solution

 async/await keywords were introduced in C# 5.0.
-In traditional socket programming scenarios, (multi) threading is use to create a responsive server or client.
+In traditional socket programming scenarios, (multi) threading creates a responsive server or client.
 I have bypassed that route and shown you how to use asynchronous sockets directly.
-I first explain you what are async/await keywords and then I show how to use these for non-blocking network I/O. This part of the puzzle in the key to high traffic enterprise applications.
+I first explain to you what async/await keywords are.
+Then I show how to use these for non-blocking network I/O. This part of the puzzle is the key to high-traffic enterprise applications.

-Each section contains a quiz on the end which is very helpful to ensure that you review and retain important bits of information imparted in relevant course section.
+Each section contains a quiz at the end, which is very helpful to ensure that you review and retain essential bits of information imparted in a relevant course section.

-Become a part of the programmers community who have already taken this course.
-Your questions will be answered by the fellow students and the course instructor as well.
-Really a wonderful place to start learning!
+Become a part of the programmer community who has already taken this course.
+Your fellow students will answer your questions, and the course instructor as well.
+A wonderful place to start learning!

 Learn something new

 Sockets are considered an advanced topic, a danger zone in programming parlance.
-Knowing it means you take your trade seriously.
+However, knowing it means you take your trade seriously.

 Object Oriented Programming

 This course teaches you how to create a distributed application using the principles of OOP.
-You are going to bridge the gap between the back-end C#.Net class library and the fron-tend WinForms application using an implementation of Publisher/Subscriber model based on EventHandler classes.
-This course also shows you what are event handlers and how to create your own event.
+You will bridge the gap between the back-end C#.Net class library and the front-end WinForms application by implementing the Publisher/Subscriber model based on EventHandler classes.
+This course also shows you what event handlers are and how to create your event.